Dive with Great Whites - and help save them from extinction

 - ATOL financial protection (if Oyster books your flight)

-- Being met at Cape Town airport and taken to your accommodation
+- Being met at Cape Town airport and taken to your first night guest house accommodation in Cape Town

 - Assistance and support from our representative whilst on your placement